apache/paimon/docs/content/concepts/primary-key-table.md

 ## Changelog Producers

-Streaming queries will continuously produce latest changes.
+Streaming queries will continuously produce the latest changes.
 These changes can come from the underlying table files or from an [external log system]({{< ref "concepts/external-log-systems" >}}) like Kafka.
 Compared to the external log system, changes from table files have lower cost but higher latency (depending on how often snapshots are created).

 By specifying the `changelog-producer` table property when creating the table, users can choose the pattern of changes produced from files.